On the frequentist validity of Bayesian limits: Applications and examples

-Let us first consider point estimators derived from the posterior.
-Proposition~\ref{prop:prokhorov} is used to prove consistency of frequentist point-estimators derived from the posterior. \begin{example} Consider a model $\scrP$ of single-observation distributions $P$ on $(\scrX,\scrB)$ for \iid\ data $(X_1,X_2,\ldots,X_n)\sim P^n$, $(n\geq1)$.
-Assume that the true distribution of the data is $P_0\in\scrP$ and that the model topology is Prokhorov's weak topology or stronger.
+Consequently, (\ref{eq:cons}) holds. \end{proof} Proposition~\ref{prop:prokhorov} is used to prove consistency of frequentist point-estimators derived from the posterior. \begin{example} Consider a model $\scrP$ of single-observation distributions $P$ on $(\scrX,\scrB)$ for \iid\ data $(X_1,X_2,\ldots,X_n)\sim P^n$, $(n\geq1)$.
+Assume that the true distribution of the data is $P_0\in\scrP$ and that the model topology is Prohorov's weak topology or stronger.
 Then for any bounded, continuous $g:\scrX\to\RR$, the map,

 is continuous.
 Assuming that the posterior is weakly consistent at $P_0$,